 The Polish film and theatre community mourned after announcing the death of Edward Linde-Lubasenko, a prominent actor and educator who left at the age of 86.
-Information about his departure was confirmed by his son, Olaf Lubashenko, publishing on Instagram a touching farewell: "Goodbye, Dad".
+Information about his departure was confirmed by his son, Olaf Lubashenko, publishing a touching farewell on Instagram: "Goodbye, Dad".
 The actor died while leaving for Morocco, although details of the circumstances have not yet been revealed by the family.

 Edward Ryszard Linde-Lubasenko was born on 23 August 1939 in Białystok.
-His life was marked by a stormy family history – his mother Emilia Roszkikowska ran a store in Białystok and his father Julian Linde, German of Swedish descent, he left his family during World War II.
-Young Edward and his mother moved to Archangelsk, adopting the name Lubashenko after the Soviet captain who helped them.
-It was only in adult life that he met his biological father, and in 1991 he added a member of "Linde" to his name.
+His life was marked by a stormy family history – his mother Emilia Roszkikowska ran a store in Białystok, and his father Julian Linde, a Swedish German, left his family during World War II.
+Young Edward and his mother moved to Archangelsk, taking the name Lubashenko after the Soviet captain who helped them.
+It was only in adult life that he met his biological father, and in 1991 he added the member "Linde" to his name.

 He was married four times, and from his marriage to Asja Lamtiugina he had Olaf's son, also an actor, and Beata Paluch's daughter, an actress.
 His family and friends emphasize his passion for football – he played in the Representation of Polish Artists.